 If you have grabbed the toe then you could focus on pulling your ribcage up, strengthening the side of the body.

 Note the sideways tilt of my pelvis in the above two pictures.
 I like to drop the hip on the side I am leaning towards.

 For variations of this pose read Triangle yoga pose.

-In Revolving Triangle the feet are still hip width apart and the knees are straight.
+In revolved (twisted) triangle the feet are still hip width apart and the knees are straight.
 In regular triangle pose your pelvis faces the long edge of your mat.
 In twisting triangle square your pelvis to the short edge of your mat.
 Your front foot faces forwards (relative to your pelvis) and your back foot is turned outwards slightly.

 Usually I like to bend forwards with my hands either on my front shin or on the floor, and then after holding for a few breaths then I enter the twist.
 However, with practice you can twist as you bend forwards.

 Ideally your back foot hand is on the floor but if you can't reach the floor then place your hand on your shin, or try to hold the pose with your hand lifted.
 In either case focus on making your spine feel long.

 Keep your neck long and make your legs feel long also.

 For the next set of ashtanga yoga poses, the feet are even wider apart.
 In side angle pose one knee is bent.
 As with triangle you first do the non twisting side angle pose (uthitta parsvokonasana) on both sides first and then the twisting version (parivrtta parsvokonasana).

 In the first two forward bends the feet were hip width.
 In the triangle set of ashtanga yoga poses the feet where a legs length apart.
 In this set of poses the feet are slightly wider apart.
 However one knee is bent while the other is straight.